vmsmith/CookBook/sauce_puttanesca.md

 #### Preparation

+1. Slice garlic
+2. Chop basil
+3. Zest lemon

 #### Directions

-Warm oil in a large pot over medium heat.
-Add garlic and anchovies; cook until garlic is lightly golden and anchovies melt into the oil, 3-4 minutes.
-Add tomato paste and cook, stirring, for 1 minute.
-Add tomatoes and crush them with a fork or wooden spoon.
-Season to taste with salt and pepper.
-Raise heat to medium-high and cook, stirring occasionally, until tomatoes break down and mixture becomes saucy, about 10 minutes.
+1. Warm oil in a large pot over medium heat and add garlic and anchovies
+2. Cook until garlic is lightly golden and anchovies melt into the oil, 3-4 minutes
+3. Add tomato paste and cook, stirring, for 1 minute
+4. Add tomatoes and crush them with a fork or wooden spoon
+5. Season to taste with salt and pepper
+6. Raise heat to medium-high and cook, stirring occasionally, until tomatoes break down and mixture becomes saucy, about 10 minutes
-Stir in olives, capers, basil, and red pepper flakes, reduce heat to low, and simmer, stirring occasionally, until it thickens, about 30 minutes.
+7. Stir in olives, capers, basil, and red pepper flakes, reduce heat to low, and simmer, stirring occasionally, until it thickens, about 30 minutes
-Remove from heat and stir in lemon zest.
-Season again with salt and pepper to taste.
-Note: When cooking pasta, reserve some of the water to thin out the puttanesca as needed before serving.
+8. Remove from heat and stir in lemon zest
+9. Season again with salt and pepper to taste

+**Note:**  When cooking pasta, reserve some of the water to thin out the puttanesca as needed before serving.